boschrexroth/node-red-contrib-ctrlx-automation/doc/REFERENCE.md

 #### Publish Interval

 The Publish Interval is the minimum time in milliseconds that the server should use to send new updates.
 It is used to prevent the server from flooding the client, when the value changes to rapidly.

+#### Sampling Interval

+The fastest rate at which the node values should be sampled and values captured (default: 1s).
+The resulting sampling frequency should be adjusted to the dynamics of the signal to be sampled.
+Higher sampling frequency increases load on ctrlX Data Layer.
+The sampling frequency can be higher, than the publish interval.
+Captured samples are put in a queue and sent in the publish interval.

+Note: The minimum sampling interval can be overruled by a global setting in the ctrlX Data Layer configuration.

+#### Error Interval

+The interval in which an "error" message is sent if an error was received from a node (default: 10s).
+Higher values reduce load on output target and network in case of errors by limiting frequency of error messages.

+#### Keep-Alive Interval

+The interval of a "heartbeat" message that is sent if no change of data occurs (default: 60s).
+It is used internally to detect broken network connections.

+#### Queue Size

+The size of the node value queue which stores multiples sampled values within a publishing interval (default: 10).
+Relevant if more values are captured than can be sent.

+#### Queue Behaviour

+The behaviour of the queue if it is full (default: "DiscardOldest").

+* `Discard Oldest`: The oldest value gets deleted from the queue when it is full.
+* `Discard Newest`: The newest value gets deleted from the queue when it is full.

+#### Deadband Value

+The filter when a new value will be sampled (default: 0.0).

+Calculation rule: `if (abs(lastCapturedValue - newValue) > deadBandValue) capture(newValue)`

 ## Data Layer Subscribe